hashicorp/terraform-website/content/source/docs/enterprise/api/stability-policy.html.md

 * Adding new attributes, links, or relationships to existing API requests and responses.
 * Adding new optional query paramters to existing API requests.

-Security vulnerabilities are an exception to this stability promise; we will make backwards incompatible changes to stable endpoints if it is necessary to protect our security or the security of our users.
+Security vulnerabilities are an exception to this stability policy; we will make backwards incompatible changes to stable endpoints if it is necessary to protect our security or the security of our users.

 Endpoints that are in beta are subject to change without notice.